anhase/Taxonomies/README.md

 Taxonomies
 ==========

-Raw taxonomy files for the Chicago School of Data project
+Raw taxonomy files for the Chicago School of Data project.

-.json file, which defines a data ecosystem structure.
+Using a .json file, which defines a data ecosystem structure.